winitzki/scall/tutorial/programming_dhall.md

 - The sum of all natural numbers stored in the tree. (`treeSum`)
 - The total number of leaves in the tree. (`treeCount`)
 - The maximum depth of leaves. (`treeDepth`)

 ***

-### Where did the recursion go?

-The technique of Church encoding may be perplexing.
-If we are actually implementing recursive types and recursive functions, why do we no longer see any recursion in the code?
-In `foldRight` or `treeSum`, why is there no code that iterates over the data in a loop or via recursion?

-***